-The mission of the Graffiti Task Force is to improve the quality of life for those who live, work and visit our city by removing urban blight and effectively sharing resources.
-The Task Force has three purposes:
+The Graffiti Program improves the quality of life for those who live, work and visit our city by removing urban blight and effectively sharing resources.
+The Program has three purposes:

 - Prevention of graffiti and enforcement of City codes

 Public Works Agency Graffiti Paint Out/Education Day - February 22, 2014

 - Graffiti costs America more than $8 billion per year.

 - Immediate removal - within 24 - 48 hours - is the key to successful graffiti prevention.

 - There are four types of graffiti - tagging, satanic/hate, gang, and generic (nonthreatening messages like "Bobby loves Suzy").
 Santa Ana mainly deals with tagging and gang graffiti.
 Tagging graffiti is more ornate while gang graffiti includes the use of symbols.

 - The average age of the arrested graffiti vandal is 17-18, with an overall broad age range of 8-54 years.